Vyral/lela-ashkarian/_posts/2022-05-17-how-rates-can-affect-your-budget.md

 Depending on what type of property you’re purchasing, your lender also might have different products for you.
 The loan industry isn’t a one-size-fits-all business.&nbsp;

-If you ever have any questions, feel free to contact me.
-You can call me at 305-481-3317 or email me at [natalie@cbschmitt.com](mailto:natalie@cbschmitt.com).
-You can also reach out to my partner at&nbsp; 305-395-0814 or [Lela@CBSchmitt.com](mailto:Lela@CBSchmitt.com).
-You can also start your home search on [our website\!](https://www.searchfloridakeyshomes.com/)
+If you ever have any questions, feel free to call me at 305-481-3317 or email me at [natalie@cbschmitt.com](mailto:natalie@cbschmitt.com).
+You can also reach out to my partner Lela at 305-395-0814 or [Lela@CBSchmitt.com](mailto:Lela@CBSchmitt.com).
+Additionally, feel free to start your home search on​&nbsp;[our website\!](https://www.searchfloridakeyshomes.com/)